xingyzt/notes/astrophysics.md

   number of stars formed per mass interval strongly mass-dependent, with abundance of low-mass stars
 * Increasing density purely adiabatically increases Jeans mass
-* Fragmentation stops as center becomes optically thick when ~10⁻¹⁰ kg/m³, trapping radiation and making collapse more adiabatic
+* Fragmentation stops as center becomes optically thick when ~10^-^1⁰ kg\overm^3, trapping radiation and making collapse more adiabatic
 * Central region reaches near hydrostatic equilibrium and becomes protostar
-  * Larger dust photosphere has radius and effective temperature where τ = ⅔, putting star on H–R diagram
+  * Larger dust photosphere has radius and effective temperature where \tau = ⅔, putting star on H–R diagram
   * ~10 AU wide for collapse from 1 M☉ cloud